PoisotLab/2015_ms_datamining/ms.md

 ## Assembly

-For every interactions in the metanetwork, we estimated the probability of it being observed in each pixel as the product of the probabilities of observing each species on its own: $\mathrm{P}(L_{ij}) \propto
+For every interactions in the food web, we estimated the probability of it being observed in each pixel as the product of the probabilities of observing each species on its own: $\mathrm{P}(L_{ij}) \propto
 \mathrm{P}(i)\mathrm{P}(j)$.
 This resulted in one LDM ("link distribution